baclrary/AUTORIA_scraper-dataox_test/README.md

-# DataOx: Homework
+# DataOx: Homework - AutoRia parser

 ## Introduction

-This is a test task I had to complete for DataOx.
+This is a test task I had to complete for DataOx in 24h.
 The project was tested and works fine on both macOS and Linux.

 ## Table of Contents